SkynetLabs/skynet-kernel/libkernel/README.md

 # libkernel

-libkernel is a node module for web developers that would like to use the Skynet kernel in their applications, or would like to build modules for the Skynet kernel.
-It contains a bunch of helper functions and syntax sugar for interacting with the kernel itself, and it also contains a bunch of functions for dealing with Skynet objects such as skylinks.
+libkernel is a node module for web developers what would like to use Skynet in their applications.
+It creates a direct connection to the Skynet kernel and then provides helper methods for interacting with the kernel.

-libkernel for the time being should be considered highly unstable - there is ongoing discussion about whether the scope of libkernel is too broad and whether some of the Skynet related functions should be split out into their own libraries.
-Methods you depend on today may be gone or have altered APIs tomorrow, we hope to have libkernel in a stable place within the next 2-3 weeks.
+A quirk of libkernel is that errors are of the type `string | null` rather than being type `Error`.
+This is because libkernel is frequently used in webworkers and other settings where errors need to be sent over postmessage, and the `Error` type is not suitable for postmessage.

-A particular quirk of libkernel is that errors are always of the type `string | null` rather than being of type `Error`.
-This is because libkernel is frequently used in webworkers and other settings where errors need to be serialized and send over postMessage, and the `Error` type is generally not suitable for this.
-We therefore use strings everywhere as errors, to ensure that libkernel can be used in all relevant places.
+libkernel is still being reviewed, but is expected to be stable.
+There may be a small number of breaking changes in the near future, and after that we will be providing strong compatibility promises around the libkernel API.

 ## Roadmap